THE LIVING COMPOSERS PROJECT

 – The country that has the most number of composers represented in the LCP is the USA, with the UK in second place and Germany in third place.

-– The countries that have the least number of composers represented in the LCP are Algeria, Cambodia, Cape Verde, Congo (Kinshasa), Guatemala, Jamaica, Montenegro, Morocco, Nigeria, and the Sudan, all tied at one composer per country.
+– The countries that have the least number of composers represented in the LCP are Algeria, Bosnia and Herzegovina, Cambodia, Cape Verde, Congo (Kinshasa), Guatemala, Jamaica, Montenegro, Morocco, Nigeria, and the Sudan, all tied at one composer per country.
 Of course, several countries have no composer yet represented.

 – The letter with the most number of composers represented in the LCP is S, with B in second place and M in third place.